MRL-Workshop/iclr-2023/content/call-for-papers.md

 ## Camera-Ready Revisions

 Camera-ready revisions will be possible through OpenReview.
-While the workshop has no official proceedings, we strongly encourage authors to submit a revised "camera-ready" version taking reviewers' comments and suggestions into account.
+While the workshop has no official proceedings (papers will be publicly available as _non-archival_ reports through OpenReview), we strongly encourage authors to submit a revised "camera-ready" version taking reviewers' comments and suggestions into account.
 We suggest uploading a revised version prior to the workshop, and possibly another final version (incorporating additional feedback from the poster session and workshop) one week after the workshop.